bitovi/bitops/docs/development-local.md

 ## Create a plugins.dockerfile
-Create a file in the root level of bitops named `Dockerfile.plugins` with the content;
+Create a file in the root level of BitOps named `Dockerfile.plugins` with the content;

 `FROM bitovi/bitops:2.0.0-omnibus`